 There are actually a ton of uses for spent coffee grounds you didn’t know about.
 Here are some of my favorites but this is by no means an exhaustive list:

-However, since you’re not going to drink this anyways, the taste of the bean doesn’t matter and you only care about caffeine.
-For that reason it’s a good idea to use Robusta beans for body scrubs.
+However, since you’re not going to drink this anyway, the taste of the bean doesn’t matter and you only care about caffeine.
+For that reason, it’s a good idea to use Robusta beans for body scrubs.
 The caffeine content of Robusta beans is about twice that of Arabica and it’s cheaper to boot.
-And since you’re not going to drink it anyways, us a lighter roast.
-Usually Robusta is roasted dark to get rid of some of the bad tastes present in them.
+And since you’re not going to drink it anyway, use a lighter roast.
+Usually, Robusta is roasted dark to get rid of some of the bad tastes present in them.
 However, roasting darker also reduced the caffeine content.
-So light roasted Robusta would be great to use for body scrubs.
+So light-roasted Robusta would be great to use for body scrubs.

 Recommended Espresso Equipment